joncarlmatthews/handmade/README.md

 # Handmade Hero

+## Pre-req

+Install Visual Studio Community 2017 and (from within Visual Studio) install Windows 10 SDK.
+The Windows SDK gives you access to windows.h.
+Otherwise you'll receive the `cannot open source file "windows.h"` error message when attempting the build the source code.

 ## Editing Source Files

-Open Visual Studio (tested version Visual Studio Community 2015).
+Open Visual Studio (tested version Visual Studio Community 2017).
 Click File -> New -> Project From Existing Code...
 Select `Visual C++`.
 Browse to the root of this directory.
 Enter the Project Name and click Next.

 Within the Specify Project Settings window select "Use external build system" and click Next.